-Meeting both ASHRAE Standard 62.1 and Standard 55, without violating 90.1, requires proper selection of both heating control and heating equipment, as well as air delivery devices.
-As 62.1 is a prerequisite of the current LEED requirements, and likely to be incorporated into the next version of the International Mechanical Code, it is essential that these issues be understood by all parties.
-And code issues aside, if the vertical temperature requirements of Standard 55 are not met, occupants will employ their own means of providing space comfort (the dreaded 1500 watt heaters), or worse, move out.
+Meeting both ASHRAE Standard 62.1 and Standard 55 requires proper selection of both heating control and heating equipment, as well as air delivery devices.
+At the same time Standard 90.1 (and Title24 in California) must be followed.
+As meeting 62.1 is a prerequisite of the current LEED requirements, it is essential that these issues be understood by all parties.